ownport/local-ci/README.md

 Simple CI tool for building and testing projects in different environments.
 Local-CI is used the approach with docker containers to create new environment, install required for the project dependencies and run tests.

+## Installation

+To install `local-ci` there is needed to copy binary file from Releases page  https://github.com/ownport/local-ci/releases

+## How to use

 At the moment local-ci supports [Travis-CI](https://travis-ci.org/) configuration [YAML file](https://docs.travis-ci.com/user/customizing-the-build/) for building and testing projects in different environments